 Discussion: These results inform the continuing drive to reduce avoidable cancer deaths in England, and encourage implementation of targeted interventions in communities residing in districts identified as having atypically low coverage.
 Sequential implementation to monitor the impact of local interventions would help accrue evidence on 'what works'.

-Journal BMJ Open: Volume 5, Issue 7
+BMJ Open: Volume 5, Issue 7